Army of the Ohio

-The Army of the Ohio was the name of two Union armies in the American Civil War.
+The Army of the Ohio was the name of two Union armies in the American Civil War, named for the Ohio River.
 The first army became the Army of the Cumberland and the second army was created in 1863.

 History

 1st Army of the Ohio

 General Orders No. 97 appointed Maj.
 Gen. Don Carlos Buell to command the Department of the Ohio.
 All the forces of the department were then organized into the Army of the Ohio, with Buell in command.
 Early in 1862, the army fought its first battle at Mill Springs, although only the 1st Division, commanded by Brig.
 Gen. George H. Thomas, was engaged.
 The whole army marched to reinforce Grant's Army of the Tennessee at the Battle of Shiloh.

 Buell was replaced as commander of the Department of the Ohio by Brig.
 Gen. Horatio G. Wright in August 1862, but because of Wright's junior rank, Maj.
 Gen. Henry W. Halleck ordered Thomas to replace Wright in command.
 However, Thomas foresaw a major battle and felt it unwise to change an army commander on the eve of battle.
 Thus Buell remained in command of the Army and Thomas was made his second-in-command.

 The battle Thomas foresaw occurred on October 8, 1862, west of Perryville, Kentucky.
 Confederate General Braxton Bragg had marched into Kentucky to recruit soldiers and take the state from the Union.
 The full force of Buell's command was gathering when Bragg attacked.
 Known as the Battle of Perryville, or the Battle of Chaplin Hills, casualties were very high on both sides.

 Union casualties totaled 4,276 (894 killed, 2,911 wounded, 471 captured or missing).
 Confederate casualties were 3,401 (532 killed, 2,641 wounded, 228 captured or missing).
 [1] Although Union losses were comparatively much higher, Bragg withdrew from Kentucky when the fighting was over, and therefore Perryville is considered a strategic victory for the Union.

 Buell was subsequently relieved of all field command.
 Maj.
 Gen. William S. Rosecrans was appointed to command the Army of the Ohio.
 He was also appointed to the command of the Department of the Cumberland and subsequently renamed his forces the Army of the Cumberland.